Chase vs Monzo

 With the free Monzo current account, you get its well-known coral-coloured card, while Chase’s only (and free) current account comes with a blue numberless card.

 Neither bank has branches, with the accounts being fully managed via a mobile app.
-Chase pays a monthly interest rate of 1% AER on current account balances and is presently offering a linked saver account, where current holders can deposit savings on an easy-access basis and earn 4.1% interest (AER).
+Chase offers a linked saver account, where current holders can deposit savings on an easy-access basis and earn 4.5% interest AER for the first 12 months.
+Monzo has a range of savings options, with varying rates depending on whether you pay for an account.

 You can apply for an overdraft with Monzo – the interest rate you’re offered will depend on your personal circumstances and credit score – but Chase doesn’t offer any overdrafts yet.